lmaccherone/node-localstorage/README.md

   * clear()
 * Serializes to disk in the location specified during instantiation
 * Supports the setting of a quota (default 5MB)
 * Events.
 This doesn't exactly follow the spec which states that events are NOT supposed to be emitted to the browser window that took the action that triggered the event in the first place.
 They are only to be emitted to listeners in other browser windows.
 Early browser implementations actually did it this way and we don't really have the equivalent of a browser window in node.js, so we choose to implement them in the current process.
-We did, however, include the pid information in place of the window uri, so if we later wanted to say think of other node.js processes accessing the same file system, we could actually implement it correctly.
-That would involve file watchers though and was more than we wanted to implement for now.
-Maybe later.
-* (temporarily removed) Associative array `localStorage['myKey'] = 'myValue'` and dot property `localStorage.myKey = 'myValue'`
+* Associative array `localStorage['myKey'] = 'myValue'` and dot property `localStorage.myKey = 'myValue'`
   syntax.
-This only works if you use the --harmony-proxies flag.
-It senses the existence of the Proxy object in the root scope.
-If you have added your own Proxy object, then you could have a problem.
-Another potential risk is around the "private", underscore preceded methods and properties.
-I had to reserve those in addition to the standard ones, so you won't be able to use keys that overlap with those underscore preceded properties and methods in a harmony-proxies environment.
+If you are in an ES6 supported environment.
+Limitations:
+  * You won't be able to use keys that collide with my "private" (starts with "_" like "_init") properties and methods.

 ## Credits ##